 Generating Heat (pdf): Students graph carbon dioxide emissions and population growth over time and discuss trends they observe.

-Power of the Pyramids (pdf): Students use real-world data to construct and interpret population pyramids and discuss differences in population growth rates among several different countries.
+Power of the Pyramids (pdf): Students use real-world data to construct and interpret population pyramids and discuss differences in population growth rates among several different countries, including the U.S.